-If you wish to change the selected Actions or Triggers you have for your account (e.g. to enable a newly added Action or to disable unused Actions), select the Customize link.
+Customize existing configuration - change the selected Actions or Triggers you have for your account (e.g. to enable a newly added Action, or to disable unused Actions).
 You can then proceed with account customisation

-(customization) If you selected Customize, you can select the Triggers and Actions you want to enable/disable.
+(customization) If you selected Customize existing configuration, you can select the Triggers and Actions you want to enable/disable.
 Select Apply to have GorillaStack generate a new template for you with your selected configuration.